East Palestine, Ohio, train derailment: Emergency response and burn off

 On February 8, state and federal EPA workers noticed oily spillage on the soil and notified Norfolk Southern, which began removing it with a vacuum truck.

 On the evening of February 8, Norfolk Southern resumed traffic through the town.
 East Palestine Mayor Trent Conaway said that he was displeased because the railroad had said that trains would not run again until all residents were able to return to their homes.
-On the morning of February 10, Amtrak Capitol Limited trains resumed passing through East Palestine.
+On the morning of February 10, Amtrak's Capitol Limited resumed passing through East Palestine.

 The evacuation was lifted on February 9 after the EPA reported that the air inside and outside the evacuation zone had returned to normal levels.
 Although toxicants were detected at the derailment site, they were not detected outside the area.
 The Ohio EPA also reported that drinking water (sourced from different waterways) was safe.
 In a testing report from February 8, the Ohio EPA showed WKBN-TV that vinyl chloride, benzene, some chlorinated organic compounds, and other VOCs were not detected in the water.
+As of January 2024, Norfolk Southern has committed $4.3 million to provide enhanced filtration to East Palestine's drinking water.

-On February 16 the Environmental Protection Agency administrator Michael S. Regan visited the scene to provide assistance.
+Toxic chemicals were borne into the atmosphere as they polluted the air in 16 states, 540000 sqmi, 14% of the US, according to a 2024 study from the National Atmospheric Deposition Program, at the University of Wisconsin–Madison.
+High concentrations of chloride were discovered in Virginia, South Carolina and Wisconsin with the highest concentrations on the Canada-New York border, downwind of East Palestine.
+Most of the chemicals had dissipated after two to three weeks.
+The study also showed unforeseen high pH levels and unusually high levels of base cations.
+Both measurements were greater than the 99th percentile vs. historic levels.